Rani-Codes/sixth_degree/README.md

 ### Role of Go?
 Go will be used extensively in this project.
 I will create a Go script that uses the Wikipedia API to fetch all the links from the pages of the people on the seed list.
 Additionally I will write a Go program that starts up and loads the entire JSON graph into memory.
 Write BFS in Go.
 Create an API to call the BFS function.

-Seed list: A list of well connected individuals sourced from Times 100, and Nobel Peace Prize winners from the last decade as well as all U.S. presidents.
+Seed list: A list of well connected individuals sourced from Times 100, and all U.S. presidents.